Skip to Main Content

 • file

-The goal of care in treatment of type 2 diabetes is to achieve and maintain an ideal blood glucose, healthy fat levels of the blood (lipids / cholesterol), and blood pressure control to prevent or delay problems from diabetes.
+The goal of care in treatment of Type 2 diabetes is to achieve and maintain an ideal blood glucose, healthy fat levels of the blood (lipids / cholesterol), and blood pressure control to prevent or delay problems from diabetes.

 Some persons can manage their blood glucose by eating well and exercising regularly.
 Losing excess weight and taking care of yourself by following a self-management plan will help a person achieve blood glucose control.